lordmulder/Simple-x264-Launcher/ReadMe.txt

 The following command-line switches are available:

---add <file> [<file>] .....
-Create new job(s) from files(s)
---console .................
-Show the "debug" console --no-console ..............
-Don't show the "debug" console --no-style ................
-Don't use the Qt "Plastique" style --skip-avisynth-check .....
-Skip Avisynth check, disable .AVS input --skip-vapoursynth-check ..
-Skip VapourSynth check, disables .VPY input --force-cpu-no-64bit ......
-Forcefully disable 64-Bit support --no-deadlock-detection ...
+--add-file <file> ...............
+Create a new job via "Add Job" dialog --add-job <src> <dest> <tpl> ....
+Create a new job in a non-interactive way --console .......................
+Show the "debug" console --no-console ....................
+Don't show the "debug" console --no-style ......................
+Don't use the Qt "Plastique" style --skip-avisynth-check ...........
+Skip Avisynth check, disable .AVS input --skip-vapoursynth-check ........
+Skip VapourSynth check, disables .VPY input --force-cpu-no-64bit ............
+Forcefully disable 64-Bit support --no-deadlock-detection .........
 Don't abort processes on timeout/deadlock

+HINT: Pass "-" as the <tpl> parameter to encode with *default* template.

-PLEASE NOTE: These are parameters you can pass to Simple x264 Launcher, they can *not* be passed to x264 itself as "custom" parameters!
+PLEASE NOTE: These are parameters you can pass to Simple x264 Launcher, they can *not* be passed to x264 itself as "custom" parameters !!!

 14. Help & Support